-The proposed rule change requires members to exercise due care to avoid trading ahead of customer orders.
-The proposed provision imposes an obligation on members not to trade ahead of customer security futures orders executable at or near the market price in a proprietary account or in any account in which the member or an associated person has an interest.
+The proposed rule change requires members to exercise due care to avoid trading ahead of customer orders in the same security futures contract.
+The proposed provision imposes an obligation on members not to trade ahead of customer security futures orders in a proprietary account or in any account in which the member or an associated person has an interest.
 The prohibition against trading ahead applies only to customer orders of which the member is aware or reasonably should be aware.
-This proposed provision is based on the rules that FCMs and IBs must follow regarding trading security futures ahead of customer orders.13